getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 });
 ```

-If we want to track child components, and see more details about the rendering process, we can ask the integration to either track them all:
+If you want to track child components, and see more details about the rendering process, configure the integration to track them all:

 ```js
 new VueIntegration({